Back to blog

 Custom: The seller typically pays for all HOA disclosure documents.

-California's Civil Code requires the seller to provide a comprehensive disclosure package to the buyer.
+California's Civil Code requires the seller to provide a disclosure package to the buyer.
 Since it's a seller obligation, the seller generally pays.
-However, the buyer and seller can negotiate a different arrangement in the purchase agreement.
+That said, the buyer and seller can negotiate a different arrangement in the purchase agreement.

-Total cost: $200-$800 for the full CID disclosure package, which is higher than most states because California requires extensive documentation.
+Total cost: $200-$800 for the full CID disclosure package.
+Higher than most states because California requires a mountain of documentation.

 Colorado